whitpeters-afk/CYVL-Servant/README.md

 4. **Slash commands** — Set up /briefing, /triage, /replies, /scan-events, /tasks for quick access in Claude Code
 5. **Debugging with AI** — Used Claude Code to diagnose API issues, fix edge cases (like reschedule detection), and optimize performance

-Key lesson: small, specific prompts with one change at a time produce much better results than large multi-part requests.
+A big lesson that I learned was that small, specific prompts with one change at a time produce much better results than large multi-part requests.

 ## Project Structure